krontius/My_test/README.md

 # My_test
 Script should create 10 csv files: 1 file - list of pairs, 3 files - merged candles, 6 files - market trades
 for each pair on each market.

+All numeric columns in the DataFrame are float64
 # Short description of functions
 * get_symbols_table(): Returns a DataFrame with pairs available for both exchanges and their names for each exchange
 * get_random_3(DataFrame): returns [list,list] with the names of 3 random pairs for each exchange1